 Ginger Plant Root with Great Potential

-The diverse applicability of Ing Makhir makes the root useful and beneficial in so many ways.
+Ginger farm in Meghalaya The diverse uses of this Ing Makhir makes the root useful and beneficial in so many ways.
 And though, the people of Meghalaya have been using this root in traditional medicines for the past years, there may be other applications which are yet to be discovered.
+Read how Zizira went on a hunt for it - The Road to Discovery - Ing Makhir a Potent Medicinal Ginger From Meghalaya.